Summary

 It means that you rent a piece of hardware, and everything that runs on it is yours.
 The other name is "single-tenant".
 VMware solutions on big Cloud platforms are always dedicated.

-Does Software Assurance renewal affect BYOL for Windows Server?
+Does Software Assurance renewal or Enterprise Agreement renewal affect BYOL for Windows Server on Amazon, Google, and Alibaba?

 It does not.
-Even if you renewed Software Assurance after October 01, 2019, the only thing that matters is the original purchase date on the perpetual license.
+Even if you renewed Software Assurance after October 01, 2019, the only thing that matters is the original purchase date on the perpetual licence or the date of signing of your Enterprise Agreement.
+This limitation does not apply to Azure, which has its own rules through Azure Hybrid Benefit.

-Do I need Software Assurance to assign Windows Server licenses to dedicated hosts on Amazon, Google, Alibaba, and Microsoft Azure?
+Do I need Software Assurance to assign Windows Server licences to dedicated hosts on Amazon, Google, Alibaba, and Microsoft Azure?

 Windows Server Cross-Edition rights